Addika1630/metta-task/task/REPORT.md

 - Opened to Merged Time: The total duration from PR opened to merge completion.

 - Review Cycles Count: The number of review comments and rejection events, representing iterations before approval.

+**2. Data Preprocessing**

+- Timestamp Conversion: Converted Unix timestamps (updated_at) into datetime format for accurate time calculations.

+- Data Grouping: Aggregated PR events based on organization, repository, and id to analyze each PR individually.